benvenutto/fast-ai-mooc/macOS-high-sierra-install.md

 ~~~~

 Having installed the Intel optimisations we clone this environment, to create the
-environment that includes GPU support, as any CPU optimisations will also be useful there.
+foundation for the environment that includes GPU support, as any CPU optimisations
+will also be useful there.
 The fast.ai environment with GPU support is called *fastai*.

 ~~~~
 conda create --name fastai --clone fastai-cpu